Ocean572/Single_GPU_Passthrough_Nvidia_GTX_1070/README.md

 ```

 Notes:
-1. Must stop all programs associated with the Nvidia graphics card
-  a.
-This will allow you to unload the drivers and unbind the graphics card
+1. Must stop all programs associated with the Nvidia graphics card.
+This will allow you to unload the drivers and unbind the graphics card.
-2. Run the start.sh hook multiple times in the terminal via ssh to make sure the graphics card is unloaded
+2. Run the start.sh hook multiple times in the terminal via ssh to make sure the graphics card is unloaded.
-3. Start the virtual machine with "virsh start win11"
+3. Start the virtual machine with ```virsh start win11```
-4. Stopping the virtual machine with "virsh shutdown win11" will restore gnome desktop
+4. Stopping the virtual machine with ```virsh shutdown win11``` will restore gnome-desktop.